cloudatcal/CLAC-Tinyurl-skeleton/README.md

 - redirect_handler/ - Code for the application's Lambda function.
 - events/ - Invocation events that you can use to invoke the function.
-- tests/ - Unit tests for the application code. **Not fully functional yet**
+- tests/ - Unit tests for the application code. **Not fully functional**
-- my_layer/ - **Not really sure what my_layer does, I assume it creates the layer but the only file inside is a make file that I don't understand**
+- my_layer/ - Creates a layer that allows us to import boto_utils.py in our lambda function.
 - template.yaml - A template that defines the application's AWS resources.

 The application uses several AWS resources, including Lambda functions and an API Gateway API.
 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.